rhnchowdhury/Online-fitness-trainer-client/README.md

 ## Features:

-.
-It's online gym trainer related website.
+1. It's online gym trainer related website.
-.
-Anyone can take fitness advice from here and he/she first login must.
+2. Anyone can take fitness advice from here and he/she first login must.
-.
-After login user will see several parts.
+3. After login user will see several parts.
 Home page is one of them.
-.
-There ar 3 cards and a button, if user will click this button he will go all trainings route.
+4. There ar 3 cards and a button, if user will click this button he will go all trainings route.
-. from here he can subscribe any fitness advice.
+5. From here he can subscribe any fitness advice.